Muhammad-Ibrahim-Khan/Conditional-WGAN-GP/README.md

 # Conditional-WGAN-GP
-From scratch implementation for Conditional WGAN with Gradient Penalty
+From scratch implementation of Conditional WGAN with Gradient Penalty

 # Pre-requisites
 Install all required dependencies into your local environment by running the following command